digital-asset/daml/docs/source/getting-started/index.rst

 For simplicity of this app, there is no password or sign-up required.
 To learn how to handle proper authentication, see this blog post about `DAML and Auth0 <https://blog.daml.com/daml-driven/easy-authentication-for-your-distributed-app-with-daml-and-auth0>`_ or the :doc:`full documentation </app-dev/authentication>`.

-First enter your name and click "Log in".
+First enter your name and click *Log in*.
 You should see the main screen with two panels for your friends and the entire network.
 Initially these are both empty as you don't have friends yet!
-Go ahead and add some using the text box and "Add Friend" button in the top panel.
+Go ahead and add some using the text box and *Add Friend* button in the top panel.

 You'll notice that the newly added friends appear in the *Friends* panel.
 However they do *not* yet appear in the *Network* panel.